 Inventories and Assessments

 Inventories and personality assessments are important tools in self-understanding, relating to others more respectfully and effectively while moving the therapy along at a more efficient pace.
 While I provide many assessments at no charge, sometimes the testing used in therapy may involve an addition expense.
 I will let you know the rationale for any recommended inventories and if there are any costs involved.

 The Parker office (10165 Quarry Hill Place) has parking limitations because this location is at my residence.
-Since the neighborhood covenants are strict, please park in the left / South driveway or if that is taken directly at the curb in front of my house (not ever across the street) or park in the North driveway.
+Since the neighborhood covenants are strict, please park in the left / South driveway or if that is taken directly at the curb in front of my house (not ever across the street).
 Please do not walk up to the front door as I may not be ready, Text me when you arrive and I will greet you at the door.